There are major changes in the YouTube world and creators are buzzing with the news.

 Your production costs are affected by how you license your music

 Serious creators who are creating content to build their brand and a business are constantly considering their video’s production value and underlying costs.
 For example, if a creator has the same intro (or outro) in each of their videos (this recommended by YouTube as a best practice for building audience), they need to consider the cost of using that song over time.

 With YouTube Creator Music, the creator would need to either give up a decent part of each video’s revenue (with a revshare license) or pay to use the song in each video they upload (with the cost of the licensing increasing as their channel keeps growing).
 This small win of using that particular song ultimately loses out to the long-term cost incurred by the licenses.
 It’s in a creator’s best interest to invest in quality music that doesn’t hike up their production costs in the long-term, instead of making compromises for songs available in Creator Music.

-To be able to use YouTube Creator Music, creators must already be eligible for and invited to the YouTube Partner Program.
-New or up-and-coming creators can not access this library of music.
+To be able to use YouTube Creator Music, creators must already be eligible for and invited to the YouTube Partner Program and located to creators in the United States.
+New creators or creators based outside of the US can not access this library of music.
 So basically, creators must already have some level of viewership or success to even see the songs available in Creator Music.
 As we’ve said earlier, creators are not treated equally when it comes to Creator Music.